cofacts/rumors-db/README.md

 This can be done by:

 1. Manually bumping the schema version in the schema file
-2. Run `npm run reload <index file name>` (For instance, `npm run reload replyrequests`)
+2. Run `npm run reload -- <index file name>` (For instance, `npm run reload -- replyrequests`)

-The `npm run reload` would create indices with latest schema & package.json version postfix, perform reindex, modifies alias and removes the old index.
+The script would create indices with latest schema & package.json version postfix, perform reindex, modifies alias and removes the old index.

 ---